mpette200/san_fran_waste/README.md

 ## Machine Learning and Devops - Street Cleaning in San Francisco

 Learning objectives of this is to take a machine learning model, then publish it to a website using the devops principles of continuous integration and continuous delivery.
-Skills to develop in: Pandas, Scikit-Learn, Plotly, Dash, Docker, and a CI/CD service eg. Terraform.
+Skills to develop in: Pandas, Scikit-Learn, Plotly, Dash, Docker, and a CI/CD service eg. circleci.

 This project attempts to apply machine learning to a data set of street and sidewalk cleaning reports from the city of San Francisco.
 The data is publicly available from (https://datasf.org).